 Discover the extensive resource of backfiles from the Royal Entomological Society's illustrious history online, dating back to 1836, and including work by eminent scientists such as Wallace, Wigglesworth and Westwood.

-Systematic Entomology will soon be adopting ScholarOne Manuscripts, for online manuscript submission and peer review.
+Systematic Entomology has now adopted ScholarOne Manuscripts, for online manuscript submission and peer review.
 The new system brings with it a whole host of benefits, including:

 √ Quick and easy submission

 √ Author tracking